-Your Guide to Understanding Leong's Premolars (LP) in children, a special type of premolar with an extra “horn” on the biting surface, its management, and treatment.
+Your Guide to Understanding Leong's Premolars (LP) in children, a special type of premolar with an extra “horn” on the biting surface.

 Figure 1.
 White boxes and arrows highlight the premolars and their location

 A person has an average of 8 premolars in the adult set of teeth.